- News and Events

-The Frost Place was founded in 1976 when a group of neighbors led by David Schaffer and Evangeline Machlin persuaded the Franconia town meeting to approve the purchase of the farmhouse where Robert Frost and his family lived full-time from 1915 to 1920 and spent nineteen summers.
+The Frost Place was founded in 1976 when town moderator David Schaffer requested $5,000 to hold the home for purchase by the town.
+The farmhouse is where Robert Frost and his family lived full-time from 1915 to 1920 and spent nineteen summers.
 A board of trustees was given responsibility for management of the house and its associated programs, and from 1977 through 2005 teacher and scholar Donald Sheehan served as executive director.
 In 2010 the trustees appointed poet Maudelle Driskell as Sheehan’s successor.
-(Read more about David Schaffer and the founding of The Frost Place in this article).

 Since 1977, The Frost Place has awarded a fellowship each summer to an emerging American poet, including a cash stipend and the opportunity to live and write in the house for several months.
 In addition, The Frost Place has sponsored an annual Festival and Conference on Poetry for writers seeking classes and workshops with a faculty of illustrious poets, a teachers’ conference, and an advanced seminar.